Am I Exempt from Federal Withholding?

 Some Americans might be exempt from filing income taxes because they don’t meet the income requirements to file, or they’re being claimed as a dependent.
 We’ll cover what being exempt means, how to claim your exemption with Form W-4, what’s needed to claim an exemption from withholding, and more in this article.

-There’s one exception.
+There’s one exception to this process.
 If you’re a recognized member of a religious group, like a minister or a part of the Amish community, you can file for an exemption using Form 4029.
-It’s important to note that if you choose to complete this form, you are waiving Social Security and Medicare benefits.
+It’s important to note that if you choose to complete this form, you are waiving Social Security and Medicare benefits for yourself.

-There are special cases in which you may be exempt from withholding federal income taxes from your paycheck.
+You may be eligible to claim an exemption from federal income tax withholding if you fall into a couple of different categories.
 The requirements for how much you need to make to pay taxes vary based on your age, income, and filing status.
 You don’t have to pay federal income taxes if you didn’t make enough money to meet the requirements to file.

 You may also be able to claim a federal tax exemption if you are being claimed as a dependent.
 If you were financially reliant upon a family member for the majority of the year, this person could claim your income for tax purposes.